 How much will be deducted from your purchase and how much do you save?

-How you know what the coupon is for.
+How do you know what the coupon is for?

-If the coupon says “save on ANY xyz product” then it truly can be used on any, not just what is pictured and you get to spend less of your savings.
+If the coupon says “save on ANY XYZ product” then it truly can be used on any, not just what is pictured and you get to spend less of your savings.

-- The picture can be useful if you have never heard of the product, and can help you locate the item on the shelf.
+- The picture can be useful if you have never heard of the product and can help you know where to find the item on the shelf.